 Interestingly, along with protecting the fences, the Indian Army has taken the responsibility of securing the cyberspace of the nation also.
 Recently, the Indian Army announced the annual cybersecurity mock drill with the aim of eliminating any loopholes in the Indian cyberspace.

-Recently, the country announced a special package of INR 20 lakh crore to not only boost the economy amidst the crisis but also to make India self-reliant.
+In these times of Covid-19 Pandemic, the country announced a special package of INR 20 lakh crore to not only boost the economy amidst the crisis but also to make India self-reliant.
 With such a mammoth amount, the Indian economy will get a boost for sure, but what if the country fails to secure its cyberspace?
 Hence, we will have to secure our cyberspace as much as our fences.

 India needs a comprehensive cyber policy along with concrete cyber legislation.